Are Islands Chocolate products vegan-friendly?

 Is your chocolate Fairtrade-certified?

 Our chocolate is not Fairtrade-certified, but that’s not because we don’t believe in Fairtrade.
 We absolutely do.
 The reason is that we grow and make our sustainable chocolate on our own family-run farms, so we’re on the ground – not importing cocoa from somewhere.
 As a family-run business, we’re completely committed to paying our farmers far more than the market rate, providing jobs to islanders, making the process as sustainable as possible and ensuring our seed-to-bar chocolate continues to benefit the wider community on St.Vincent and the Grenadines.

 For us, this comes back to our motto: ‘think beyond the bar’.
 If you’re paying a proper price for a bar of chocolate, it usually means that the farmers are being paid a proper sum for their cocoa.
 And trading fairly is what we’re all about.
 When it comes to Islands Chocolate, we pay our farmers a premium not just because we know their beans are superb quality, but also because we want to make sure our farmers are properly supported and that they have a truly sustainable income.

 Got a question not answered here?
-Please drop it in the form below and a member of our team will personally answer it for you as soon as possible.
+Please contact us and a member of our team will personally answer it for you as soon as possible.